How sampling works

 Data collection sampling occurs consistently across users.
 Therefore, once a user has been selected for data collection, all sessions (including future sessions) for the user will send data to GA.
 For mobile applications, this means that downloads of the application that have been selected for data collection will send all data to GA, while other instances of the application will not send any hits.

 Note that even if the data for your site is not sampled when it is collected, certain types of reports will encounter other types of sampling, including session sampling and dimension value aggregation, based on the nature of the query.
 See How ad-hoc reports work for session sampling.

-3 Tables may correspond to a single report or multiple reports.
+2 Tables may correspond to a single report or multiple reports.
 Tables may contain a single dimension (e.g., Keyword) or multiple dimensions (e.g., Ad Group and Campaign).
-At the most granular level, reports will contain at most 75K rows of data.
-Higher levels in the table hierarchy, such as ad group, may contain less than 75K rows.
+At the most granular level, reports will contain at most 50k rows of data (75k for Premium).

 3 As determined by the relevant metric for the report/table (e.g. # sessions, # events, # page views, # transactions).